 A right buyer for your product is the person who benefits from your product and has a need that your product effectively solves.

 When the product you sell targets a particular segment of the market, your success depends on how effectively you can identify your target market.

 If you have correctly identified the need and the buying capacity of the prospective customer, you just have to work towards creating the will for them to choose your product over others.

-A combination of a good product, professional salesperson and the right buyer is the right recipe to close the deal successfully.
+A combination of a good product, a professional salesperson, and the right buyer is the right recipe to close the deal successfully.

 2. Be an advisor, not a seller

 The statement is confusing but important.
 You are a salesperson for a product.
 You want to make your prospect believe in that product.
 But, does your prospect believe you to begin with?

 Psychologically, it is comforting for people if someone understands their challenges and guides them accordingly.
 Focus not on the features of your product but the benefits, especially the benefits applicable to your prospect or their business.